long2ice/swagin/README.md

   return c.JSON(req)
 }

-// TestQueryNoReq if there is no req body func TestQueryNoReq(c *gin.Context) {
+// TestQueryNoReq if there is no req body and query func TestQueryNoReq(c *gin.Context) {
   c.JSON(http.StatusOK, "{}")
 }